hsefati/home_match/README.md

 ## Usage
 1. Set up your OpenAI API key in the environment variables.
 2. Run the notebook to process property data and generate recommendations.
+3. Please keep in mind that config and utils files contains helper functions and the configuration

 ## Dependencies
 - Python
 - LangChain
 - OpenAI API
 - ChromaDB

+## ToDO:
+- Get the answers to the questions during the runtime rather than saved configuraitons
+- Add CLIP features to the project to support search based on picture.